Songbird Banding Project

 Bird Banding Schedule

-Location and information on the Kelleys Island Preservers can be found HERE
+Location and information on the Kelleys Island Preserves can be found HERE

 Songbird banding begins ½ hour before sunrise and usually ends mid-afternoon.
 It is at the CMNH’s Jones Preserve (end of Monaghan Road).
 Owl banding begins just after sunset at the Scheele Preserve (on Monaghan Road)